IEG Fellowship Programme

 • Completed dissertation: Your dissertation must be completed (submitted, accepted, and defended) by the application deadline.
 It is part of the application documents.
 Publication is not required.

-• Degree obtained no more than three years ago: The doctoral degree should have been obtained no more than three years prior to the application.
-The date of completion of the last academic achievement required for the doctoral program (e.g., defense of the dissertation, oral final examination) applies.
-As a rule, this date is stated next to the date of issue on the doctoral certificate.
-The application deadline for the call for applications is considered the cut-off date for calculation.
+• Degree obtained no more than three years prior: The PhD should have been completed and obtained no more than three years prior to the date of application.
+The date of completion corresponds to the last academic achievement required within the doctoral programme (e.g., viva, or oral final examination) or the date stated on the PhD certificate.
+The application deadline for the call for applications is used as the cut-off date for the calculation.

-• Research project: A research project on European history from the beginning of the modern era to contemporary history.
-We’re especially interested in projects with a comparative or cross-border approach, on European history, including its global connections, or on topics related to the history of religion and ideas.
+• Research project: A research project on European history from the beginning of the early modern period to contemporary history.
+We especially welcome projects with a comparative or cross-border approach, on European history, including its global connections, or on topics related to the history of religion and ideas.
 There are no specific thematic requirements.

 Application